Strokes can happen to anyone from birth through adulthood. There are two types of strokes: ischemic and hemorrhagic.

 Some see acupuncture as a complement to traditional rehabilitation methods.
 Keep reading for more on the potential benefits and risks of getting acupuncture after a stroke.

-- Acupuncture is widely accepted as an alternative treatment for chronic pain.
+- is widely accepted as a complementary treatment for chronic pain

-- It’s also used to relax the body and mind.
+- is used to relax the body and mind

 Although acupuncture is primarily recognized as a natural treatment for chronic pain, its potential benefits extend far beyond that.
 It has been used to help improve sleeping patterns and digestion.
-The practice has also been said to relax the mind and relieve stress or anxiety.
+The practice may also relax the body and mind and may relieve stress and anxiety.

 A more recent study suggests that acupuncture combined with exercise can be effective against shoulder pain resulting from stroke.